-“When you are no longer a part of your employer’s vision, you are sidelined from crucial and long-term projects that actually add value for the organization,” said Ketan Kapoor, CEO and co-founder of Mettl, an HR technology company and leading talent measurement firm.
+“When you are no longer a part of your employer’s vision, you are sidelined from crucial and long-term projects that actually add value for the organization,” said Ketan Kapoor, co-founder and former CEO of Mettl, an HR technology company and leading talent measurement firm.
 “The idea is to rely less on your experience and onboard new people to take up a role with better efficiency and productivity.”

 You’re Given Projects That Don’t Require Strategizing